Pippadi/code-metrics/README.md

 This project needs Python 3.
 It is still currently very early in its lifecycle.

-Find the number of lines in a file with
+Find the details of a file with

 ```
-python3 main.py <filename>
+python3 code_metrics.py <filename>
 ```